VSCodeVim/Vim/README.md

   **Caveats:** This solution restores the default VS Code behavior for the <kbd>j</kbd> and <kbd>k</kbd> keys, so motions like `10j` [will not work](https://github.com/VSCodeVim/Vim/pull/3623#issuecomment-481473981).
 If you need these motions to work, [other, less performant options exist](https://github.com/VSCodeVim/Vim/issues/2924#issuecomment-476121848).

+- Can I practice with it?

+  Yes!
+You can run the command `Vim: Open Vim tutor` and you can practice!

 ## ❤️ Contributing

 This project is maintained by a group of awesome [people](https://github.com/VSCodeVim/Vim/graphs/contributors) and contributions are extremely welcome :heart:.
 For a quick tutorial on how you can help, see our [contributing guide](/.github/CONTRIBUTING.md).